localBlackMage/acrylicorner.com/_posts/2016-12-13-javascript.markdown

 };
 ```

 What is this prototype thing?
 What does it do?
-Since when did I add *that* to my MyClass object?!
+Since when did I add *that* to my MyClass object?
 Even better is that...

 ```javascript
 MyClass.anotherNewFunction = function() {